Iota Cancri

-Iota Cancri is a double star in the constellation Cancer.
-Its name is a Bayer designation that is Latinized from ι Cancri, and abbreviated Iota Cnc or ι Cnc.
+Iota Cancri, also named Yuyu, is a double star in the constellation Cancer.
 The brighter component is located at a distance of approximately 347 ly from Earth based on parallax measurements, and is drifting further away with a line of sight velocity of 16 km/s.

 The two stars of ι Cancri are separated by 30.5 arcseconds as of 2019, corresponding to a projected separation of 3236 AU.
 Although no orbit has been derived, the pair show a large common proper motion and are assumed to be gravitationally related.

+Nomenclature

+ι Cancri (Latinised to Iota Cancri, abbreviated ι Cnc or Iota Cnc) is the star's Bayer designation.

+In Bali (Indonesia), the constellation Cancer is called Yuyu.
+Yuyu is a word from Javanese that means freshwater crab, inherited from Old Javanese hayuyu, spoken on the island of Java.
+The animal can be found in rice fields in Indonesia and the constellation is attested for at least 1300 years.
+The IAU Working Group on Star Names approved the name Yuyu for Iota Cancri A on 22 February 2026.

+ι Cancri together with α Cancri were known in Arabic as Al Zubanāh, the claws (of the crab), originating in translation of Ptolemy's Tetrabiblos.
+This is the source of the modern name Acubens for α Cancri; a 1971 NASA catalog of star names also used the name Zubanah for ι Cancri.